Last Updated on June 3, 2023 by Ellen

 In all, we spent a total of $670 on the five-day side trip from Bali to the Komodo Islands.
 Of course, as global vagabonds, we have lodging, food and daily living expenses no matter where we are in the world.
 And we can usually live comfortably for around $50 per day.
 Viewed that way, the Komodo trip added only about $400 in ‘extra’ costs – a pretty reasonable amount for this once-in-a-lifetime experience.

 As for seeing the dragons and the boat trip itself; we have a separate blog post – including amazing details and photos.

-Finally, it should be noted that various conservation ideas are currently being weighed by the Indonesian government which could increase fees and/or severely restrict access to Komodo National Park beginning in 2020.
+Finally, it should be noted that various conservation ideas are currently being weighed by the Indonesian government which could increase fees and/or severely restrict access to Komodo National Park.
 Anyone planning a visit should seek out the latest information in this regard.

 Editor’s note: In March 2022, the Indonesian government agency that manages the Komodo National Park – home to the rare Komodo dragons – announced it was working with international partners to better “protect the UNESCO World Heritage site while improving tourism infrastructure.”
 The government’s article is in Indonesian, but you can Google translate it.

 There is quite a different take on the tourism to the Komodo Islands by Indonesians.
 You can read quite a different take on the ‘development’ in an English-language opinion article by a U.S.-based non-profit conservation news platform.

 Part 1 of our Komodo adventure details all stops on the tour – snorkeling and beaches, as well as two dragon islands. ***Note: the park includes more than one island with Komodo dragons, and one island or another might be closed when you visit.